Racism in Zimbabwe: Racism in Zimbabwe (post–1980)

 However, at this stage, land acquisition could only occur on a voluntary basis.
 Little land had been redistributed, and frustrated groups of government supporters began seizing white-owned farms.
 Most of the seizures took place in Nyamandhalovu and Inyati.

 After the beating to death of a prominent farmer in September 2011, the head of the Commercial Farmers' Union decried the attack, saying that its white members continue to be targeted for violence, without protection from the government.

 In September 2014, Mugabe publicly declared that all white Zimbabweans should "go back to England", and he urged black Zimbabweans not to lease agricultural land to white farmers.

 In 2017, new President Emmerson Mnangagwa's inaugural speech promised to pay compensation to the white farmers whose land was seized during the land reform programme.
-Rob Smart became the first white farmer whose land was returned within a month after President Mnangagwa was sworn in to office; he returned to his farm in Manicaland province by military escort.
+Rob Smart became the first white farmer whose land was returned after President Mnangagwa was sworn in to office; he returned to his farm in Manicaland province by military escort.
 During the World Economic Forum 2018 in Davos, Mnangagwa also stated that his new government believes thinking about racial lines in farming and land ownership is "outdated", and should be a "philosophy of the past."

-Zimbabwe today continues to be fractured by enmity along racial lines.